-Transcatheter Mitral Valve Repair for Mitral Regurgitation
+Transcatheter Mitral Valve Replacement Trail for Severe Mitral Regurgitation

 Transcatheter mitral valve repair with MitraClip® is a nonsurgical, minimally invasive procedure that is performed under general anesthesia in which a clip is placed in the mitral valve to reduce mitral regurgitation (MR) or insufficiency.
 MR may be caused by a degenerated mitral valve (primary MR) or by a dilated heart muscle that pulls the mitral valve structures apart and leads to regurgitation (secondary MR), or a combination.
 This disease, when severe, leads to heart failure symptoms such as shortness of breath, fatigue and poor quality of life.
 When advanced, it may lead to death.